-Future residential growth will be focused in locations with good access to facilities, jobs and public transport.
+Future residential growth will be focused in locations with good access to facilities, jobs and public transport and in areas of high demand.
 This will require enabling higher densities and a greater mix of typologies within existing urban areas and efficiently developing new urban areas that are serviced by infrastructure.
 New housing in these locations will increasingly move towards medium density, such as townhouses and terraced housing.
 In terms of commercial land, there is sufficient zoned land capable of accommodating retail, office and industrial growth within Ōamaru.

-Key elements of the land-use strategy which are set out in Map 11 opposite and described in more detailed on the following pages include:
+Key elements of the land-use strategy which are set out in Map 12 opposite and described in more detailed on the following pages include:

-Consolidation of the existing rural residential area around Öamaru and Weston which currently encompasses a total of approximately 1,277 hectares down to an area of approximately 550 hectares.
-This includes 45 hectares of new rural residential land near Bushy Beach.
-Some of the existing rural residential land has been identified as suitable for more standard residential development as described below;
+- Refinement of the existing rural residential area around Ōamaru and Weston which currently encompasses a total of approximately 1,277 hectares down to an area of approximately 840 hectares.
+Some of the existing rural residential land has been identified as suitable for more standard residential development; - Identification of approximately 215 hectares of land suitable for urban expansion - predominantly for residential uses - to the west and south-west of the existing Ōamaru urban area.
+This would be sufficient to accommodate between 1,670 and 2,930 new dwellings depending on the final density of development.
+It has been assumed that approximately 40% of this land would be set aside for open space, transport or stormwater management purposes;

-- Identification of approximately 200 hectares of land suitable for urban expansion - predominantly for residential uses - to the west and south-west of the existing Ōamaru urban area.
-This would be sufficient to accommodate between 1,600 and 2,800 new dwellings depending on the final density of development.
-It has been assumed that approximately 40% of this land would be set aside for open space, transport or stormwater management purposes; - Identification of approximately 100 hectares of land around the Ōamaru town centre and Ōamaru North as suitable for medium density housing.
-This would likely accommodate between 400 to 600 new dwellings over the life of the Spatial Plan; - Identification of a further 160 hectares of land where general residential infill (e.g. subdivision of an existing lot to provide an additional dwelling) should ideally be focused.
+- Identification of approximately 200 hectares of land around the Ōamaru town centre and Ōamaru North as suitable for medium density housing.
+This would likely accommodate between 400 to 600 new dwellings over the life of the Spatial Plan; - Within the existing residential area there is potential for further residential infill (e.g. subdivision of an existing lot to provide an additional dwelling).
 This could provide up to an additional 250 dwellings over the life of the Spatial Plan; - Consolidation of retail and commercial activities in a clearly defined town centre surrounded by a mixed-use area enabling expansion of commercial or residential uses in response to market demand.
 Future retail and commercial floor space demand would be accommodated through the intensification of activity within this area; and - Consolidation of general industrial activities within existing commercial / industrial zoned land particularly around the North Ōamaru Business Park.